Listing View

 Frequently asked questions

-Dental implants are used when tooth loss has resulted in gaps appearing between teeth and can be looked at as being replacement roots to which, cosmetic teeth can be attatched.
-They are also important in that they underpin and shore up teeth either side of the gap.
+Dental implants are utilised when tooth loss has resulted in gaps appearing between teeth and can be viewed as being replacement roots upon which, cosmetic teeth can be attatched.
+They are also important in that they underpin and shore up neighboring teeth.

-The most common types of dental implant are endosteal where the implant (looks like a small screw) is screwed into the jaw bone and the other is subperiosteal where the implants are on a framework that is fitted on the jaw under the gums.
+The main types of dental implant are endosteal where the implant (looks like a small screw) is screwed into the jaw bone and the other is subperiosteal where the implants are on a framework that is fitted onto the jaw under the gums.

-Yes, it is possible however please note that it takes around four months for the gums to fully heal which involves shrinkage and therefore the implants will need to be adjusted.
+Yes, it is possible however please note that it takes very nearly four months for the gums to fully repair themselves which involves shrinkage and therefore the implants have to be adjusted.

-Yes of course and just as with real teeth they have to be correctly cleaned otherwise it can cause plaque and infection and also gum disease.
+Yes of course and just as with real teeth they have to be properly cleaned or else it can cause plaque and infection and also gum disease.

-It is not any more painfull than having a tooth extracted which clearly depends upon your pain tolerance and the type/amount of anesthetic used.
+It is not any more painfull than having a tooth removed which clearly depends upon your pain threshold and the type/amount of anesthetic used.

-Normally not because it needs an anesthetist to be in attendance but it may be a chargeable option offered by the dental practice.
+Normally not because it requires an anesthetist to be in attendance but it may be a chargeable service offered by your dentist.

 If you are replacing a single tooth then the gap can be bridged by crowning the teeth either side of the missing tooth.

-This is where all of the teeth top and or bottom are replaced by a full arch bridge held in place by 4 implants (can be 6).
+This is where all of the teeth upper and or lower are replaced by a complete arch bridge supported by 4 implants (sometimes 6).

 Welcome to Hallcross Dental Practice